-9. Contracting Parties are urged to submit to the Secretariat in advance of the Organizational Meeting the names of candidates and alternates that they wish to be considered for election to the positions of President or Vice-Presidents of the Review Meeting, or Chairperson, Vice-Chairperson, Coordinator, or Rapporteur of a Country Group.
+8. Contracting Parties are urged to submit to the Secretariat in advance of the Organizational Meeting the names of candidates and alternates that they wish to be considered for election to the positions of President or Vice-Presidents of the Review Meeting, or Chairperson, Vice-Chairperson, Coordinator, or Rapporteur of a Country Group.
 Such persons should be chosen on the basis of, inter alia, expertise, impartiality and availability (ref. the Annex II on Roles and Responsibilities).
 Where possible, it is recommended that at least one officer in each Country Group have previous experience of serving as an officer.

-10. Following the Organizational Meeting, a one-day meeting of incoming and outgoing officers shall be held to describe the Review Meeting process in detail, including key documents, and to share experience and lessons learned.
+9. Following the Organizational Meeting, a one-day meeting of incoming and outgoing officers shall be held to describe the Review Meeting process in detail, including key documents, and to share experience and lessons learned.
+The National Contact shall be invited to participate in this meeting.